Gunga Din: Adaptations and references in popular culture

-In the 1968 film "The Party", starring Peter Sellers as the main character Hrundi V Bakshi, there is a beginning segment that references Gunga Din.
+In the 1968 film The Party, starring Peter Sellers as the main character Hrundi V Bakshi, there is a beginning segment that references Gunga Din.
 Hrundi (Sellers) portrays the "Son of Gunga Din".

-Grantland Rice's 1917 column describing Heinie Zimmerman's infamous World Series gaffe wherein Zimmerman futilely chased speedster Eddie Collins across home plate (rather than initiating a rundown by tossing the ball to a player covering home) ended with "I'm a faster man than you are, Heinie Zim."
+Grantland Rice's 1917 column describing Heinie Zimmerman's infamous US baseball World Series gaffe wherein Zimmerman futilely chased speedster Eddie Collins across home plate (rather than initiating a rundown by tossing the ball to a player covering home) ended with "I'm a faster man than you are, Heinie Zim."

 The poem inspired the 1939 adventure film Gunga Din from RKO Pictures, starring Sam Jaffe in the title role, along with Cary Grant, Victor McLaglen, Douglas Fairbanks Jr., and Joan Fontaine.
 This movie was remade in 1961 as Sergeants 3, starring the Rat Pack with Sammy Davis Jr. as the Gunga Din character, in which the locale was moved from British-colonial India to the old West.
 Many elements of the 1939 film were also incorporated into Indiana Jones and the Temple of Doom.
 The film Three Kings, set during the Gulf War of 1990–1991, also has many resemblances, including a "heist theme", to the film Gunga Din.

 Robert Sheckley's short story "Human Man's Burden" (1956, anthologized in Pilgrimage to Earth) alludes to the story by featuring a robotic servant named Gunga Sam, programmed to behave in a manner similar to the stereotypical colonial native servant.
 While stated to have no soul, he ultimately proves to be no less human and wise than his owner in actions.

 In 1958, Bobby Darin wrote and recorded the song "That's the Way Love Is" in which, referring to the unsolved riddle of love, he sings "And if ya come up with the answer, You're a better man, sir, than I ...
 Gunga Din".

 In 1964 Duane Hiatt and the group The 3Ds released an album of classic poetry set to music, including Gunga Din, with lyrics almost word for word from Kipling's poem.

 Songwriter Jim Croce set the words to music as "The Ballad of Gunga Din" and released it on his 1966 Facets album.

 In Carry On Up the Khyber (1968), part of the Carry On series of British comedy films, the rebel warrior chief is called Bungdit Din (Bernard Bresslaw), a parody of Gunga Din.
 In a scene where he boasts of wiping out the Khyber Pass garrison, the "Khazi of Kalabar" (Kenneth Williams) replies: "You're a better man than me, Bungdit Din."

 Gunga Din is the only fictional person, out of more than twenty individuals mentioned, in the 1970 Neil Diamond song "Done Too Soon".

+For the theme song to The Adventures of Barry McKenzie (1972) Barry Humphries wrote the following lyrics: "It's no use mate you'll never win, he's a better man than you are Gunga Din."